wp-plugins/easy-google-fonts/readme.txt

 9. View and manage all of your custom controls in the admin area.

 == Changelog ==
+= 1.2 =
+* Big Update: Complete Rewrite of Plugin
+* New controls: Background Color, Margin, Padding and Display.
+* Added Subset support.
+* Introduced a large amount of actions and filters for theme developers.
+* Big performance enhancement.
+The old version used to register 32 settings per control, this is now down to 3.
+* Lightning fast customizer loading times, under 1 second.
+* Rewrote the plugin into classes and views to make it more managable for future development.
+* Rewrote the plugin into classes.
+* MO/PO language files now included.

+= 1.1.1=
+* 3.8 Admin integration

 = 1.1 =
 * Full google fonts transient integration.